 - Visit your family doctor for a follow-up.

 - Contact the Perazzo Law Firm as soon as possible.

-If you, a family member, or loved-one has been involved in a car accident in Miami, Perazzo Law urges you to contact our Miami or North Miami offices Online or Call (786) LAWS-411 to receive a FREE initial consultation.
+If you, a family member, or loved-one has been involved in a car accident in Miami, Perazzo Law urges you to contact our North Miami offices Online or Call (786) LAWS-411 to receive a FREE initial consultation.
 See the Cities We Serve in the Miami-Dade or Broward County Area.